Time series forecasting of multiphase microstructure evolution using deep learning: Results and discussion

 In Fig.~\ref{fig_train_micro}, we show short-term and long-term forecasting of microstructure evolution using different RNNs.
 In the context of the morphology, the short-term predictions closely resemble the ground truth, while significant discrepancies appear in the long-term, which can be visualized in the heat map representing the point-wise difference from the ground truth.
 Since the differences between the predictions and ground truth accumulate over time series since the training data, visible differences appear in long-term predictions.
 The forecasting accuracy of different RNN models is shown in Fig.~\ref{fig_mse}.
 The lowest value of MSE associated with different RNNs signifies that their accuracy increases in the following order: simple RNN < GRU < LSTM.
 It is evident that LSTM yields better accuracy and long-term prediction ability for the microstructure evolution problem.
 Also, compared to the binary mixture (MSE < 0.01), the three-phase mixture shows very low MSE (< 0.001).
 This is likely due to the role of the ``third'' component in minimizing the symmetry-breaking effect in the ternary mixture, allowing for a much slower, steadier evolution of the microstructure over an extended period of time~\cite{ghosh_pccp,ghosh2020_jcp}.
+To quantify this, we study the average domain size ($\left\langle R \right\rangle$: a measure of characteristic length scale) of component $A$ in the microstructure by circularly-averaged structure function~\cite{zhu1999coarsening,saswata2020},